Actively Recruiting

 You may qualify if you...

-- Infants with periventricular hemorrhage, intracranial hemorrhage grades 2, 3, or 4, cystic periventricular leukomalacia, stage 3 hypoxic ischemic encephalopathy, neonatal bilirubin encephalopathy, perinatal stroke, perinatal asphyxia, or hydrocephalus
+- Infants with periventricular hemorrhage, intracranial hemorrhage grades 2, 3, or 4, cystic periventricular leukomalacia (PVL), stage 3 hypoxic ischemic encephalopathy, neonatal bilirubin encephalopathy (kernicterus), perinatal stroke, perinatal asphyxia, and hydrocephalus

-- Infants with chronic lung disease, respiratory distress syndrome, bronchopulmonary dysplasia, or requiring long-term oxygen supplementation
+- Infants with chronic lung disease, respiratory distress syndrome (RDS), bronchopulmonary dysplasia (BPD), and long-term oxygen supplementation

-- Preterm infants with gram-negative bacterial sepsis, necrotizing enterocolitis, or infantile apnea
+- Preterm infants with sepsis due to gram-negative bacteria, necrotizing enterocolitis (NEC), and infantile apnea

-- Preterm infants with a 5-minute Apgar score of 3 or below, intrauterine growth restriction, multiple births (twins, triplets), or retinopathy of prematurity
+- Preterm infants with a low 5-minute Apgar score of 3 or below, diagnosed with intrauterine growth restriction, multiple births (twins, triplets), and preterm infants with retinopathy of prematurity (ROP)

-- Infants with prolonged severe hypoglycemia or hypocalcemia
+- Infants with prolonged severe hypoglycemia and hypocalcemia

-- Babies small for gestational age (less than 3rd percentile) or large for gestational age (greater than 97th percentile)
+- Babies who are small for gestational age (less than 3rd percentile) or large for gestational age (greater than 97th percentile)

-- Babies who have received mechanical ventilation for more than 24 hours
+- Babies receiving mechanical ventilation for more than 24 hours

-- Babies born before 32 weeks of gestation and weighing less than 1500 grams
+- Babies born at less than 32 weeks' gestation and weighing less than 1500 grams

 You will not qualify if you...